solita/ade-notify-api-reference-azure/README.md

 This repository contains a reference solution for notifying incoming source data files for Agile Data Engine Notify API (https://ade.document360.io/docs/notify-api) in Azure.
 The repository is provided for reference purposes only and the solution may require modifications to fit your use case.
 Please use at your own caution.

 # Dependencies
 The solution uses the [adenotifier](https://github.com/solita/adenotifier) Python library.
-Please specify a version in ./functionapp/requirements.txt to prevent issues with library upgrades.
+Please specify a version in the [requirements.txt](functionapp/requirements.txt) to prevent issues with library upgrades.

 # Architecture
 - Image